 Getting to the Niquía metro station is about a 25-minute ride from the Poblado metro station.
 And it’s a very short walk from the Niquía station to Puerta del Norte via a pedestrian bridge

-Furthermore, any taxi or Uber driver in Medellín will know where this mall is located.
+Furthermore, any taxi driver in Medellín will know where this mall is located.
 In addition, it’s fairly easy to catch a taxi at the mall with usually several taxis lined up on both sides of the mall.

 Address: Diagonal 44 # 34-67, Bello